-Iron deficiency leads to anemia, which is quite common in adults.
-The most common symptom of anemia is extreme fatigue.
-Beyond that, low iron can lead to headaches, dizziness, hair loss, shortness of breath, and even heart palpitations.
-Not surprisingly, iron is extremely important for all healthy brain function and especially for the developing brain.
-A lack of oxygen to the brain can have serious consequences.
-Iron intake is also especially important during pregnancy, as low iron can increase the risk of miscarriage.
+Iron deficiency anemia is the most common nutritional deficiency worldwide..
+Symptoms include: fatigue, headaches, dizziness, hair loss, shortness of breath, and even heart palpitations.
+Due to its role in oxygen transport, iron is extremely important for healthy brain function, especially in the developing brain.
+It follows that iron intake is also important during pregnancy, with studies showing that low iron can even increase the risk of miscarriage.

-Both heme (animal-based) and non-heme (plant-based) iron sources can help you meet your daily iron needs.
-The iron from plant sources, however, is not as bioavailable, meaning we don't absorb and use it as efficiently.
-That said, vitamin C can increase the absorption factor of plant-based non-heme iron.
-So, in order to take advantage of the iron content of dark leafy greens, legumes, nuts, and grains, it's smart to consume these foods along with a source of vitamin C if they don't already contain it.
+There are two types of iron: heme iron, which is found in animal foods and non-heme iron, which is found in plant foods.
+When consumed in adequate quantities, both sources will help you meet your daily iron needs.
+It is important to note that plant-based, non-heme iron is not as bioavailable, meaning that the body does not absorb and utilize this source as efficiently as heme iron.
+That said, vitamin C can increase the absorption factor of non-heme iron.
+So, in order to take advantage of the iron content of dark leafy greens, legumes, nuts, and grains, it's smart to consume these foods along with a source of vitamin C.

 Foods high in iron.

-OK, so hopefully you get it now: Iron is important.
-Cutting to the chase, what are the iron-rich foods that you should be ensuring make it into your daily diet?
-There are many options, from heme iron (found in meat, poultry, fish, etc.) to non-heme iron (plant sources) to iron supplements.
+Cutting to the chase, what are the iron-rich foods that should be incorporated into your daily diet?
+Here, we will review some of the best options from heme iron (found in meat, poultry, fish, etc.) to non-heme iron (plant sources) to iron supplements.

 When it comes to cooking iron-rich foods, you really can't go wrong.
 "Since iron is heat-stable, cooking iron-rich foods shouldn't alter their iron content," says Cole.
 "In fact, if you cook your food in cast-iron cookware, it can actually help increase your food's iron content.”

-Read on for a full list of foods high in iron:
+Read on for a reference list of foods high in iron:

 Spinach is a healthy and versatile green that is high in iron and also high in vitamin C, which helps the body with iron absorption.
 Stir a handful of spinach into your scrambled eggs, toss together your favorite ingredients into a simple spinach salad, or crank up the blender and sip on a green smoothie.